 What is evil?

 In order to understand what evil means, we must first define what evil is.
 Many people equate evil with suffering, need, and deprivation.
 However, that is not the definition used in the Church.
 Evil, in the eyes of the Body of Christ, is sin and moral guilt, as these are in contradiction to the will of God.
-God does not desire – and indeed forbids – evil, punishing those who deliberately continue to engage in it.
+God does not desire – and indeed forbids – evil.
+And eternal condemnation awaits those who choose to live a life of unrepentant sin, of evil, in contradiction to the will of God.

 Sin began when the highest angel, created by God, rejected obedience to God’s will in his arrogance and became the Devil.
-And it is he that inspires and influences the occurrence of sin in mankind, by playing to this same arrogance and pride in each of us.
+It is he that inspires and influences the occurrence of sin, of evil, in mankind, by playing to this same arrogance and pride in each of us.

 What is the cause of sin?

 While the Devil is the origin of sin, and can influence us to commit sins against God, ourselves, and others, he is not the source.
 Many mistakenly believe our bodies are the source of sin.
 However, the body is merely an instrument of sin or of good.
 And it only becomes so through that person’s will.
-According to the Church, there are two causes of sin in the world: the free will of man and God’s use of evil for good.
-Let’s explore each of these a bit more in-depth.
+Then God, in His providence, uses our choices – whether good or evil – to bring about more good.

 Our free will is but one of many ways in which we bear the image and likeness of God.
 It is a gift that elevates us to the highest of all earthly creatures.
 By freely choosing good and rejecting evil, man exalts and glorifies God.
 At the same time, he perfects himself and moves closer to communion with God.
 The opposite, of course, is also possible.
 Should we reject good and pursue evil (sin), then we bring condemnation upon ourselves.